synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 5. Block Number of the block on the [Synapse Chain](#synapse-chain) that the attestation was registered by a Notary on the [Synapse Chain](#synapse-chain), which does not have to be the same [Notary](#notary) posting to the [Destination](#destination-chain).
 6. Timestamp is the time that the attestation was registered on the [Synapse Chain](#synapse-chain).

+### Bonding Manager Smart Contract
+The Bonding Manager Smart Contract is deployed on the [Synapse Chain](#synapse-chain) along with the [Summit](#summit-smart-contract) and the [Inbox](#inbox-smart-contract).
+See the source code of [BondingManager.sol](https://github.com/synapsecns/sanguine/blob/master/packages/contracts-core/contracts/manager/BondingManager.sol).
+The BondingManager keeps track of all existing agents on the Synapse Chain.
+It utilizes a dynamic Merkle Tree to store the agent information.
+This enables passing only the latest merkle root of this tree (referenced as the Agent Merkle Root) to the remote chains, so that the agents could "register" themselves by proving their current status against this root.
+BondingManager is responsible for the following:
+1. Keeping track of all existing agents, as well as their statuses.
+In the MVP version there is no token staking, which will be added in the future.
+Nonetheless, the agent statuses are still stored in the Merkle Tree, and the agent slashing is still possible, though with no reward/penalty for the reporter/reported.
+2. Marking agents as "ready to be slashed" once their fraud is proven on the local or remote chain.
+Anyone could complete the slashing by providing the proof of the current agent status against the current Agent Merkle Root.
+3. Sending Manager Message to remote `LightManager` to withdraw collected tips from the remote chain.
+4. Accepting Manager Message from remote `LightManager` to slash agents on the Synapse Chain, when their fraud is proven on the remote chain.

+### Canonical Source of Truth
+In the world of [Cross Chain](#cross-chain) messaging, there is the problem of only being able to perform atomic transactions on one blockchain at a time.
+For any piece of information stored, one of the blockchains will serve as the canonical source of truth.
+If two or more chains disagree, the chain that is the canonical source of truth gets to decide the real state, and the other chains will need to be corrected to match the correct state.

 ### Commitment
 In cryptography, a commitment is often used when someone wants to commit to large amounts of data without having to pass around all the data.
 For example, if there is a message that consists of many terabytes, that message can use a cryptographic hash